BIND Best Practices - Recursive

 8) Prepare to troubleshoot

 Prior to any trouble, ensure that a strategy is in place for collecting post-mortem information if a server does encounter a problem.
-This includes:

 - Building named with debug symbols enabled